-GOALS OBJECTIVES STRATEGIES ACTION ITEMS PLAN OF ACTION Be available and receptive to community input to foster a spirit of cooperation INCREASE COMMUNITY SUPPORT AND Work closely with local Inclusion of Ridge Scenic Highway in Local Government Comprehensive Plans Inclusion of Ridge Scenic Highway within the Transportation or Future Land Use Map and a policy that supports the CME governments, entities, and communities to coordinate and maximize our efforts Review existing projects and participate in future planning with community leaders to synthesize mutual goals Inclusion of Ridge Scenic Highway in State and Local Government Plans Close Coordination with Local Governments Review existing Polk County and local government Comprehensive Plans and mMaster pPlans to ensure scenic highway is appropriately included in all planning, zoning, and infrastructure decisions and policies.
+GOALS OBJECTIVES STRATEGIES ACTION ITEMS PLAN OF ACTION Be available and receptive to community input to foster a spirit of cooperation Work closely with local Inclusion of Ridge Scenic Highway in Local Government Comprehensive Plans Inclusion of Ridge Scenic Highway within the Transportation or Future Land Use Map and a policy that supports the CME INCREASE COMMUNITY SUPPORT AND PARTICIPATION governments, entities, and communities to coordinate and maximize our efforts Review existing projects and participate in future planning with community leaders to synthesize mutual goals Inclusion of Ridge Scenic Highway in State and Local Government Plans Close Coordination with Local Governments Review existing Polk County and local government Comprehensive Plans and mMaster pPlans to ensure scenic highway is appropriately included in all planning, zoning, and infrastructure decisions and policies.
 Attend meetings and coordinate directly with local officials.
-PARTICIPATION Develop and implement a continuous public awareness program among the community Receive input from residents (the Community Participation Program) local governments and Inform public of contact information to allow decision makers community for open communication partners Update the Corridor Management Plan every Revised and Updated Corridor Management Plan and annual reports In 2014, brainstorm within CME and the public on new or five years to allow for revisions of the revised ideas for the corridor.
-Coordinate with local document governments and community partners-
+PARTICIPATION Develop and implement a continuous public awareness program among the community Receive input from residents (the Community Participation Program) local governments and decision makers community Inform public of contact information to allow for open communication partners Update the Corridor Management Plan every Devised and Hadeted Counider In 2014, brainstorm within CME and the public on new or five years to allow for revisions of the Revised and Updated Corridor revised ideas for the corridor.
+Coordinate with local document Management Plan and annual reports governments and community partners-